Migration and Refugee Studies MA 12 months Postgraduate Programme By University of Sussex |TopUniversities

 • forced displacement and development.

-Sussex has a long-standing global tradition for being at the forefront of migration and refugees research.
+Sussex has a long-standing global tradition for being at the forefront of migration and refugee research.
 Throughout your studies, you’ll benefit from the expertise of a world-leading cohort of researchers on migration, refugees and forced displacement.
 You’ll be part of the Sussex Centre for Migration Research’s vibrant postgraduate community.
 The Centre:

 • organises bi-weekly events with leading external speakers